Command control is an essential element of the Operations Road Show layout.

 would select the right system for our purposes.
 We chose to use Digitrax

-radio throttles, and the availability of LogicRail
+radio throttles, the availability of LogicRail

-Technologies' LocoNet Fast Clock.
+not more than 60 minutes' drive away.
 Digitrax also had the best selection

 of accessory decoders to choose from for automating our train order signals.